MelissaMMDP/webstorm-templates/README.md

 ## Contributing

 Open an issue first to discuss potential changes/additions.
 If you have questions, feel free to leave them as issues in the repository.
 If you find a typo, create a Pull Request (PR).
-The idea is to keep the content up to date and use github’s native feature to help tell the story with issues and PR’s, which are all searchable via google.

 *By contributing to this repository you are agreeing to make your content available subject to the license of this repository.*